sutd-visual-computing-group/tokyo_24-7_image_retrieval_annotations/README.md

 # Tokyo 24/7 Google Street View Image Retrieval Annotations
 To help visual-geolocalization research, we publish a subset of manually annotated Tokyo 24/7 Google Street View Dataset originally released by Torii *et al* [[1]](#1).
 It consists of 16,000 dataset images and 49 distinct query locations taken at day/evening/night resulting in a total of 147 query images.
+There are no explicit ground truths provided for image retrieval applications, and we generally use provided GPS locations to select ground truths/ candidate points for image retrieval.

 ## References